 Analytics - Your podcast's data that helps you understand how your podcast is performing.
 Your Anchor dashboard on the web will show you everything from episode plays to what device your audience uses most, plus other important information.

-Cash out - For US based podcasters, this is the action of moving the funds you have made through Anchor Sponsorships into your designated bank account.
+Cash out - For US based podcasters, this is the action of moving the funds you have made through Ads by Anchor into your designated bank account.
 This can be done through the Money tab in your Anchor account on the web.

 Claiming Ownership - Allows you to access your podcast's data on some external platforms, like Spotify and Apple Podcasts.
 This is the process of inserting your own email address into your RSS feed after it has been distributed to external platforms by Anchor.